arista-channel/acws/docs/e_vantage/e01_lab.md

 ## Overview

-In this lab, you'll learn about Arista Vantage Professional Services and how it provides comprehensive network visibility, analytics, and insights.
-Vantage helps organizations optimize network performance, troubleshoot issues, and make data-driven decisions.
+In this lab, you'll learn about Arista Vantage Professional Services, an in-house developed application suite designed to generate a variety of deliverables for Arista Professional Services and channel partners.
+Vantage streamlines the delivery process of projects and delivers consistent artifacts efficiently, allowing users to input minimum data and generate documents, configurations, and the whole deployment pipeline.

 ## Learning Objectives

 By the end of this lab, you will be able to:

-- Understand Arista Vantage architecture and components
+- Understand Arista Vantage Professional Services platform and its purpose
 - Navigate the Vantage user interface
-- Explore network visibility and analytics features
-- Review use cases and business benefits
-- Access and interpret network telemetry data
+- Generate solution designs and knowledge transfer (KT) slides
+- Create baseline AVD (Arista Validated Designs) repositories for L2LS and L3LS designs
+- Understand the deployment pipeline automation for DC and Campus networks
+- Explore the benefits of streamlined project delivery

 ## Lab Topology

 !!! info "Lab Environment"
-    This lab uses a Vantage deployment monitoring:
+    This lab uses the Vantage Professional Services platform to generate:

-    - **Campus Network**: Wired and wireless infrastructure
-    - **Data Center**: Core switching and routing
-    - **WAN Edge**: SD-WAN and branch connectivity
-    - **Vantage Platform**: Centralized analytics and insights
+    - **Solution Design Documents**: Comprehensive network design documentation
+    - **Knowledge Transfer Slides**: Project handoff presentations
+    - **AVD Repositories**: Baseline configurations for L2LS and L3LS topologies
+    - **GitLab Integration**: Pre-configured CI/CD pipelines for deployment automation

 ## Prerequisites